cmschaffer/RevPolNotation/README.md

 # RevPolNotation
-A C Library for converting Infix Notation to Reverse Polish Notation
+A C Library for converting between Infix Notation and Reverse Polish Notation.